 - optionally, a container enclosing the emitter - that is, a polygon object such as a cube - which will be filled with fluid; this object must have a Fluid FX Collider tag attached to it, unless you are using the early access beta version, when you should use the standard Collider tag instead

 - optionally, other objects for the particle stream to collide with - these must also have a Fluid FX Collider tag attached to them if using the release version of X-Particles.
 In the early access update use a standard Collider tag instead

 - optionally, something to mesh the particles such as an OpenVDB object or Skinner object

 With a very basic setup you will see something like this:

 You can make further adjustments to the simulation in the emitter's Fluid Data section and in the Fluid FX Collider tag (current release version only).
 Those settings are usually more important than the ones in the Fluid FX object, for which the default values are often satisfactory.

 Hints on using Fluid FX

 If particles are leaking through the container check the following:

-- DO NOT use the standard X-Particles Collider tag with Fluid FX.
-The systems are quite different and in fact it may cause leaks.
+- DO NOT use the standard X-Particles Collider tag with Fluid FX unless you are using the early access beta update.
 If you need a standard collider tag on an object (perhaps for Foam particles to collide with) use the Exclusions tab in the collider tag to exclude the emitter used with Fluid FX.